ricsam/richie-rpc/TESTING.md

-# Testing RFetch
+# Testing Richie RPC

-This document describes how to test the RFetch library.
+This document describes how to test the Richie RPC library.

 ## Quick Verification